antrea-io/antrea/docs/design/ovs-pipeline.md

 Consider the following Egresses as examples for the remainder of this document.

+### Egress Applied to Web Pods

 This is an Egress applied to Pods with the label `app: web`.
-For these Pods, all egress traffic will be SNAT'd on the Node `k8s-node-control-plane` from which we dumped flows in the document with the Egress IP `192.168.77.112`.
+For these Pods, all egress traffic (traffic leaving the cluster) will be SNAT'd on the Node `k8s-node-control-plane` using Egress IP `192.168.77.112`.
+In this context, `k8s-node-control-plane` is known as the "Egress Node" for this Egress resource.
+Note that the flows presented in the rest of this document were dumped on Node `k8s-node-control-plane`.
+Egress flows are different on the "source Node" (Node running a workload Pod to which the Egress resource is applied) and on the "Egress Node" (Node enforcing the SNAT policy).

 ```yaml
 apiVersion: crd.antrea.io/v1beta1